cornell-ece4750/ece4750-sec04-proc/docs/index.md

     % sudo apt-get install lcov               # If on Linux with APT
     % brew install lcov                       # If on macOS with Homebrew

+### Time to test that Makefile

-This will allow you to run the commands in the Makefile we provide, which naturally depends on GNU Make, which is most likely already installed in your Linux distro / WSL / macOS, but just in case:
+The previous steps will allow you to run the commands in the Makefile we provide with each lab, which naturally depends on GNU Make, which is most likely already installed in your Linux distro / WSL / macOS, but just in case:

     % sudo apt-get install build-essential    # If on Linux with APT
     % brew install make                       # If on macOS with Homebrew